eng3844f17/eng3844f17.github.io/_projects/p3-video.md

 1. Learn about some basic video composition conventions.
 2. Learn how to seek out, analyze, choose, and adapt similar generic conventions to help you tell your data-story meaningfully.
 3. Learn how to create a storyboard that outlines your video.
-4. Learn about basic video codec, file format, and HTML5 <code>&lt;video&gt;</code> issues and solutions, and then learn how to output video optimized for the web.
+4. Learn about basic video codecs, file format, and HTML5 <code>&lt;video&gt;</code> issues and solutions, and then learn how to output video optimized for the web.
 5. Create a 3-5 minute video.

 ## Rubric